micz/ThunderAI-Sparks/README.md

 ## Attributions

-Thank to [Philipp](https://github.com/kewisch/) for the help with the experimental calendar API.
+Thanks to [Philipp](https://github.com/kewisch/) for the help with the experimental calendar API.